 Being a product owner can be overwhelming – like you’re trying to juggle lots of things at once.
 Between defining the product scope, creating a great experience for your customers, working with cross-functional teams, and understanding when something is your number one priority, all focus should be on that.

-In this list of never-ending tasks, the key one is the ability to manage project risks.
-Risks are almost inevitable, and to mitigate them, you need to prepare yourself.
+In this list of never-ending tasks, the key one is product risk management.
+Risks are almost inevitable, and to mitigate risks, you need to prepare yourself.
 Even a simple activity can turn into an unexpected problem.
 Addressing and realizing those risks in advance can save you time, costs, and sometimes your product.
 When you plan the digital product development process, first of all, answer this question: “do I understand the problem I’m solving and is this problem worth solving?”

 In this article, you’ll find more about risk mitigation planning, why you need it, and how to build products customers actually need.